 Algae extract is used in certain makeup products, including concealers.
 It is said that it is helpful in controlling sebum production, but do you know it comes in pore-clogging ingredients.
 Algae extract is a comedogenic ingredient.
 Due to this, this ingredient can be proven to be harmful to oily and oily acne-prone skin.
 Therefore, people with oily skin should avoid cosmetics that contain algae extract.

 While avoiding these skincare ingredients, you must follow some skincare tips which may help to reduce acne breakouts:

-Switch to an oil-free mattifying moisturizer for your oily skin
+- Switch to an oil-free mattifying moisturizer for oily skin

-- Apply an oil-free gel sunscreen that offers at least SPF 50 protection with a non-oily finish.
+- An oil-free gel sunscreen is a prefet sunscreen for oily skin as it offers at least SPF 50 protection with a non-oily finish.
 Just make sure to apply the sunscreen in the right way for best results.